Methodenstreit: Menger and the German Historical School

 The first move was when Carl Menger attacked Schmoller and the German Historical School, in his 1883 book Investigations into the Method of the Social Sciences, with Special Reference to Political Economics (Untersuchungen über die Methode der Socialwissenschaften, und der politischen Ökonomie insbesondere).
 Menger thought the best method of studying economics was through reason and finding general theories which applied to broad areas.
 Menger, as did the other Austrians, concentrated upon the subjective, atomistic nature of economics.
-He emphasized the subjective factors.
-He said the grounds for economics were built upon self-interest, evaluation on the margin, and incomplete knowledge.
+He argued that the foundations for economics were built upon assumption of self-interest, evaluation on the margin, and incomplete knowledge.
 He said aggregative, collective ideas could not have adequate foundation unless they rested upon individual components.

 The direct attack on the German Historical School lead Schmoller to respond quickly with an unfavourable and quite hostile review of Menger's book.
 Menger accepted the challenge and replied in a passionate pamphlet, written in the form of letters to a friend, in which he (according to Hayek) "ruthlessly demolished Schmoller's position".
 The encounter between the masters was soon imitated by their disciples.
 A degree of hostility not often equaled in scientific controversy developed.